i-artjom/hilona-docker/README.md

     volumes:
       - db:/var/lib/mysql
 ```

-Once the installation is complete, a `LocalSettings.php` file will be generated and can be downloaded.
-This file should be copied to the root folder along with the `docker-compose.yaml` file and then mapped as a volume in the compose file.
+4. Once the installation is complete, a `LocalSettings.php` file will be generated.
+Download this file and copy it to the root folder along with the `docker-compose.yaml` file.

-To do this, uncomment the last line:
+5. Uncomment the line `- ./LocalSettings.php:/var/www/html/LocalSettings.php` in the `docker-compose.yml` file:
 ```yaml
 services:
   mediawiki: